bilal-jaiel/Image-processing/README.md

 4. [Conclusion](#conclusion)

 ## Introduction
-The goal of this project is to implement various image processing techniques on grayscale and color images, as explored in TP6.
+The goal of this project is to implement various image processing techniques on grayscale and color images.

 ## Project Structure
 The project consists of the following files, which include both predefined functions and additional ones created for specific tasks: